acidhax/connect-redis-pubsub/Readme.md

 ## Options

+  - `pubsub` An instance of the redis-sub module
   - `client` An existing redis client object you normally get from `redis.createClient()`
   - `subClient` An existing redis client object that is going to ONLY be used for subscriptions
   - `host` Redis server hostname